HL7/cql/input/pages/04-logicalspecification.md

 The TimeFrom operator returns the Time of the argument.

-When extracting the Time from a DateTime value, implementations should normalize to the timezone offset of the evaluation request timestamp.
+When extracting the Time from a DateTime value, the value is normalized to the timezone offset of the evaluation request timestamp.

 If the argument is null, the result is null.